 In rehab there is a variety of different types of therapy, each providing an opportunity for positive change.
 Biofeedback, non 12 step or 12-step recovery groups, mindfulness training, classes that teach about addiction and how to prevent relapse are all part of the rehabilitation program.
 Following completion of an inpatient or outpatient program, the individual can receiving ongoing support through N.A. or A.A. as well as outpatient counseling.

-The Treatment Specialist is an important resource for individuals who are in need of addiction treatment for themselves or a loved one.
+The Treatment Specialist will connect you with a treatment center for individuals who are in need of addiction treatment for themselves or a loved one.
 Pill addiction often ramps up fast, creating a sense of urgency about getting treatment, which can stall out while attempting to sift through hundreds of different rehabs.

-The Treatment Specialist can expedite the process through their free assessment tool that allows the specialists to efficiently locate the best treatment program for your specific needs and preferences.
-The locator service and an insurance benefit review are both free of charge as well.
-For help understanding the facts about prescription drug abuse and addiction, and to get immediate assistance in finding help, contact The Treatment Specialist today at (866) 644-7911.
+A Treatment Specialist can expedite the process through their free assessment tool that allows the specialists to efficiently discuss the treatment program options for your specific needs and preferences.
+You will receive a free insurance benefit review and guidance.
+For help understanding the facts about prescription drug abuse and addiction, and to get immediate assistance in finding help, contact a Treatment Specialist today at (866) 644-7911.